Fred Willard: Early life

 Willard graduated from the Kentucky Military Institute in 1951 and the Virginia Military Institute in 1955.
-He was stationed in Germany while serving in the United States Army.
+He was stationed in West Germany while serving in the United States Army.

 Career

 Early career

 Willard's stage career began when he moved to New York in the late 1950s.
 His initial work included a production of Desperate Hours at a local YMCA where he worked with future comedy partner Vic Grecco.
 They later performed as Willard & Grecco in the Greenwich Village area, found some success touring, and appeared on The Dean Martin Show, The Smothers Brothers Comedy Hour and The Tonight Show.
 They were offered roles in the television series Get Smart and The Carol Burnett Show, but the offers fell through due to poor management.
 The two parted ways in 1968.

 Willard's film debut was in the 1967 exploitation film Teenage Mother.
 He later reported that the audience at one screening booed when his character interrupted an attempted sexual assault of the female lead.

 One of Willard's earliest performing jobs was at The Second City, Chicago, where he shared the stage with Robert Klein and David Steinberg.
 He was a founding member of the improvisational comedy group Ace Trucking Company, whose other members included Michael Mislove and Bill Saluga.
-They performed sketches on The Tonight Show With Johnny Carson over 50 times, and appeared regularly on This is Tom Jones.
+They performed sketches on The Tonight Show Starring Johnny Carson over 50 times, and appeared regularly on This is Tom Jones.